Argentina during World War II: Ortiz's resignation and growing divisions

 From the beginning of his administration, Ortiz had been suffering from diabetes, and his health continued to deteriorate throughout his presidency.
 By 3 July 1940, after only two years in office, Ortiz had lost much of his eyesight, and thus he requested a temporary leave of absence from his duties as president, being replaced by conservative Vice-president Ramón S. Castillo, who became acting president.
 During Castillo's tenure, stances towards the war became more complex as the conflict developed.
 The main political parties, newspapers and intellectuals supported the Allies, yet Castillo maintained neutrality.
 Meanwhile, Ortiz was in leave of absence and unable to serve as president, but he did not resign from office.
 The position of Argentina vis-à-vis the war generated disputes between them, with Castillo often prevailing.

 Despite several treatments from Argentine ophthalmologists, and the kind gesture of support from President Roosevelt who sent one of the best ophthalmologists from the United States to provide treatment as well, Ortiz's health got progressively worse, until he finally lost his eyesight completely.
 On 27 June 1942 he would present his full resignation to the presidency, and vice-president Castillo took office as president to fulfill the remaining two years of his mandate.
 Only 18 days after his resignation, Ortiz died.

-Meanwhile, among civil society and the main political parties, support for the entry of Argentina into the war on the Allied side continued to grow and became widespread as the war progressed.
-The main advocacy organization for entry into the Allied side was Acción Argentina, founded on 5 June 1940, from a proposal of the Socialist Party.
+Meanwhile, among civil society and the main political parties, support for Argentine intervention on the Allied side continued to grow and became widespread as the war progressed.
+The main pro-Allied advocacy organization was Acción Argentina, founded on 5 June 1940, from a proposal of the Socialist Party.
 The initial manifesto of Acción Argentina was drafted by former president Marcelo T. de Alvear, and leading members of the organization included major intellectuals, journalists, artists and politicians from a wide ideological spectrum, among them Alicia Moreau de Justo, Américo Ghioldi, José Aguirre Cámara, Mauricio Yadarola, Rodolfo Fitte, Rafael Pividal, Raúl C. Monsegur, Federico Pinedo, Jorge Bullrich, Alejandro Ceballos, Julio A. Noble, Victoria Ocampo, Emilio Ravignani, Nicolás Repetto, Mariano Villar Sáenz Peña and Juan Valmaggia.
 The organization grew to encompass 300 chapters across the country, and organized political meetings and protests, propaganda posters, leaflets, and even direct actions attempting to expose Nazi activity in the country.